Spontaneous Scalarization as a New Core-Collapse Supernova Mechanism and its Multi-Messenger Signals: Results

 Regarding matter origin GWs, we observe strong GW bursts with $|Dh|\sim50$--$100$\,cm.

 In comparison to the QCD model, for which $|Dh|\sim250$\,cm \citep{Zha20,KurodaT22}, the wave amplitudes in $B20m11$ are a few times smaller.
-This is due to the weaker core bounce in the MST model than in the QCD model, as can be seen from the bounce density in Fig.~\ref{fig:Overall}.
-Consequently, the convection motions inside the PNS core, which are the main GW emission mechanism \citep{KurodaT22}, are weakened in $B20m11$.
+This is due to the weaker core bounce in the MST models and the convection motions are weakened in $B20m11$ \citep{KurodaT22}.

 Fig.~\ref{fig:Sensitivity} shows the detectability of matter origin GWs assuming $D=10$\,kpc.
 We overplot the sensitivity curves of the current- and third-generation GW detectors: advanced LIGO (aLIGO), advanced VIRGO (AdV), KAGRA \citep{abbott18det}; Einstein Telescope (ET) \citep{ET_Hild}; and Cosmic Explorer (CE) \citep{CE_Abbott}.
 Among the MST models that experience the SS(s), $B20m11$ and $B20m14$ exhibit excesses at $F\sim700$--$800$\,Hz, which are originated from the CC and bounce in association with the SS.
-An approximate estimation of the signal-to-noise ratio of these models gives $\sim 100$ for the peak component at $F\sim700$\,Hz even for the current GW detectors and $\sim1000$ for the third-generation detectors.
+An approximate estimation of the signal-to-noise ratio of these models gives $\sim 100$ for the peak component at $F\sim700$\,Hz even for the current GW detectors and $\sim1000$ for the third-generation detectors, though more detailed analyses are essential \citep[e.g.][]{Hayama15,Gossan16}.
 Again because of the weaker core bounce in MST models, its peak frequency $F\sim700$\,Hz is substantially lower than $\sim1.5$\,kHz in $QCD(GR)$, making it appear within the best sensitivity of GW detectors considered.
 Furthermore, the duration time of strong GW emissions in $B20m11$, $20$--$30$\,ms (see Fig.~\ref{fig:GW}), which should be also multiplied by two events, is considerably longer than $\sim4$\,ms in the QCD model \citep{KurodaT22}.
 These two facts, namely the lower peak frequency and longer duration time, are beneficial to the detection of these signals, though more detailed analyses are essential \citep[e.g.][]{Hayama15,Gossan16}.